ccpgames/aggregateD/README.md

 [![Build Status](https://travis-ci.org/ccpgames/ccp-aggregateD.svg?branch=master)](https://travis-ci.org/ccpgames/ccp-aggregateD)

-A statistics aggregtion daemon inspired by Statsd.
-It doesn't follow the StatsD protocol rather is receives JSON over HTTP, performs aggregation and forwards metrics to InfluxDB.
-Aggregated supports Gauges, Counters, Histograms, Sets and Events.
+aggregateD is a statistics aggregtion daemon inspired by dogstatsD and offers a similar features set.
+Rather than following the statsD protocol which isn't really human readable or particularly extensible and instead of using UDP which risk metric loss, aggregateD makes use of json over http.
+InfluxDB provides storage for the aggregated metrics.

 Usuage:
   ./aggregated -config aggregated.json